 United Boarding Groups

-United uses 6 groups for boarding: Pre-Boarding and numbered Groups 1-5.
-Each passenger is assigned to one of these groups for boarding, and there are lines for each group set up at the gate.
+United uses 6 groups for boarding: Pre-Boarding and numbered Groups 1 to 5.
+Each passenger is assigned to one of these groups for boarding, and there are 2 lanes for boarding set up at the gate.

 If you qualify for certain pre-boarding or membership categories, you can board ahead of your assigned group.
 In all cases, you can board with the first group you qualify for.

 - Families traveling with children age 2 and younger